antrea-io/antrea/docs/windows.md

 ### Installation as a Pod

-This installation method requires Antrea 1.10 or higher, and containerd 1.6 or higher (containerd 1.7 or higher is recommended).
+This installation method requires Antrea v1.10 or higher, and containerd 1.6 or higher (containerd 1.7 or higher is recommended).
 It relies on support for [Windows HostProcess Pods](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/), which is generally available starting with K8s 1.26.

-Starting with Antrea v1.13, Antrea takes over all the responsibilities of kube-proxy for Windows nodes by default, and kube-proxy should not be deployed on Windows Nodes with Antrea.
+Starting with Antrea v1.13, Antrea takes over all the responsibilities of kube-proxy for Windows Nodes by default, and kube-proxy should not be deployed on Windows Nodes with Antrea.

 #### Download & Configure Antrea for Linux